Typeform/js-api-client/README.md

 - `tag`: Unique name you want to use for the webhook.
 - `url`: Webhook URL.
 - `enabled`: `true` if you want to send responses to the webhook immediately.
 Otherwise, `false`.
 - `secret`: If specified, will be used to sign the webhook payload with HMAC SHA256, so that you can verify that it came from Typeform.
+(Recommended to add security)
 - `verifySSL`: `true` if you want Typeform to verify SSL certificates when delivering payloads.

 #### `webhooks.delete({ uid, tag })`